+A critical interpretation of the Thessalonian Correspondence.
+Fall or Spring.
+2 or 3 semester hours.
+Prerequisites: B 1500-1501.

+- B 1634 Pastoral Epistles

+An exegetical and theological interpretation of the Pastoral Epistles.
+The English text is used.

-A critical interpretation of the General Epistles based on the English text.
+Summer.
+2 or 3 semester hours.
+Prerequisites: B 1500-1501. - B 1638 Hebrews Mr. Spencer A critical interpretation of the book of Hebrews based on the English text.
+Spring or Fall.
+2 or 3 semester hours.
+Prerequisites: B 1500-1501. - B 1639 The General Epistles Mr. Nations A critical interpretation of the General Epistles based on the English text.
 Spring.
 2 or 3 semester hours.
-Prerequisites: B 1500-1501. - B 1642 The Johannine Epistles
+Prerequisites: B 1500-1501.

-A literary and theological study of First, Second, and Third John.
+- B 1642 The Johannine Epistles A literary and theological study of First, Second, and Third John.
 The English text is used.
 Fall.
-2 semester hours.

-- A study of Revelation Mr. Cook with particular attention to the Christology of the book.
+2 semester hours. - B 1646 The Book of Revelation Mr. Cook A study of Revelation in its historical setting with particular attention to the Christology of the book.
 The English text is used.
 Spring.
 2 or 3 semester hours.
-Prerequisites: B 1500-1501.

-- B 1775 New Testament Themes

-A major subject related to New Testament theology is chosen and studied in detail.
+Prerequisites: B 1500-1501. - B 1775 New Testament Themes Staff A major subject related to New Testament theology is chosen and studied in detail.
 Fall.
-2 semester hours.

-- B 1776 New Testament Themes

-A continuation of B 1775.
+2 semester hours. - B 1776 New Testament Themes A continuation of B 1775.
 Spring.
-2 semester

-B 1777 New Testament Theology Staff Directed readings and research in the area of New Testament Theology.
+2 semester hours. - B 1777 New Testament Theology Directed readings and research in the area of New Testament Theology.
 Fall.
-2 semester hours.

-B 1778 New Testament Theology Staff A continuation of B 1777.
+2 semester hours. - B 1778 New Testament Theology A continuation of B 1777.
 Spring.
-2 semester hours.

-B 1779 Contemporary Approaches to N. T.

-Interpretation Mr. Spencer

-A seminar in recent developments in the methods and methodology of interpretation of the New Testament.
+2 semester hours. - B 1779 Contemporary Approaches to N. T. Mr. Spencer A seminar in recent developments in the methods and methodology of interpretation of the New Testament.
 Fall.
-2 semester hours.

-B 1780 Contemporary Approaches to N. T.

-Interpretation Mr. Spencer

-A seminar in recent developments in the methods and methodology of interpretation of the New Testament.
+2 semester hours. - B 1780 Contemporary Approaches to N. T. Interpretation Mr. Spencer A seminar in recent developments in the methods and methodology of interpretation of the New Testament.
 Spring.
-2 semester hours.

-B 1781 The Resurrection in the New

-Testament Mr. Nations

-A research seminar into the New Testament

-presentation of the resurrection.
+2 semester hours. - B 1781 The Resurrection in the New Testament Mr. Nations A research seminar into the New Testament presentation of the resurrection.
 Fall.
-2 semester

-hours.

-B 1782 The Resurrection in the New

-Testament Mr. Nations

-A continuation of B 1781.
+2 semester hours. - B 1782 The Resurrection in the New Testament Mr. Nations A continuation of B 1781.
 Spring.
-2 semester

-hours.

-B 1783 The Quest of the Historical Jesus
+2 semester - B 1783 The Quest of the Historical Jesus Mr. Spencer Representative readings from the 19th Century.
+Fall.
+2 semester hours.

+IOHN E. STEELY Professor of Historical Theology

+B 1784 The Quest of the Historical Jesus